Wargesz/butler/README.md

 - Add a README.pb to the folder you want to document and click the button next to the folder
 - Write your text in Pebble to make it prettier
-- Start your lines with the option described underneath followed by a whitespace and you text:
+- Start your lines with the options described underneath followed by a whitespace and your text:
 - `-` to add a level 3 header
 - `-{number}` to add a level {number} header
 - `-> {text to show} @ {url}` to add anchors with links